posthtml/posthtml-modules/readme.md

 Pass data to the module.

-Will be merged with the JSON object from the `locals=""` attribute, if present.
+If present, the JSON object from the `locals=""` attribute will be merged on top of this, overwriting any existing values.

 ## Component options